jacobcantwell/deepracer_api/README.md

-# AWS DeepRacer Controller
+# Manually Drive Your AWS DeepRacer

-The aim of this project is to document how to drive an AWS DeepRacer vehicle with a joystick controller or a steering wheel.
+The aim of this project is to document how to manually drive an AWS DeepRacer vehicle using a joystick controller or a steering wheel.
+Out-of-the-box you can do this using a mouse with the vehicle's built-in user interface but it is a lot more fun to drive the car around with a joystick or steering wheel.

 ## History